 Adrian and Jennifer minister with Epic Movement (Asian American ministry), Kristy with Destino Movement (Latino or Hispanic American ministry), and Donnie and Renee with Nations Movement (Native American ministry) – which are all ethnic ministries in a predominantly Caucasian ministry organization, Cru Global (formerly known as Campus Crusade for Christ).

-A few months ago, some of our Caucasian colleagues released an article called “Five Majority Culture Postures Towards Ethnic Minority Ministry.”
+Some of our Caucasian colleagues released an article called “Five Majority Culture Postures Towards Ethnic Minority Ministry.”
 It explained a “posture” as an approach involving not only the mind, but also the heart and attitude.
 Five postures were outlined: (1) Unfamiliar and Unaware (2) Duty or Obligation (3) Charity (4) Unity as Togetherness (5) Advocacy in Partnership.

 Whether we know it or not, each member of an ethnic minority culture also has a posture towards the majority culture.
 Likewise, this influences what we value, how we make decisions, and how we treat others.
 As we have served in our ethnic minority contexts for the past few years, we have noticed a lack of awareness and dialogue about this.